IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

 {: numbered="false"}

 # Acknowledgments

-The authors would like to acknowledge the significant contribution provided by Francesco Lazzeri to this document.

 The authors would like to thank Karthik Sethuraman, Igor Bryskin and Xian Zhang for participating in the initial discussions that have triggered this